Janelle Mae Frayna

-Janelle Mae Frayna (born May 19, 1996) is a Filipina chess player.
+Janelle Mae Frayna (born May 19, 1996) is a Filipino chess player.
 She was awarded the title of Woman Grandmaster by FIDE in 2017, becoming the first from the Philippines to achieve this.
 She is a 3-time and the current Philippine Women's Chess Champion.

 Early life and education

 Frayna was born on May 19, 1996, in Legazpi, Albay to George and Sonia Frayna.
 She is the only daughter of her parents, who work as engineers, and she has two brothers.
 She attended the Divine Word College of Legazpi, where she took her elementary and high school studies and was a consistent honor student.

 Frayna entered the Far Eastern University under a scholarship which she earned on her third year in high school.
 In 2017, Frayna graduated with a degree of Psychology with cum laude honors and as valedictorian.